Pinterest Hidden Image

 • Chocolate Chip Pumpkin Bread: Add a cup of dairy-free chocolate chips to the batter.

-• Cream Cheese Frosting: Whip up half a batch of this vegan vanilla cream cheese frosting in place of the cookie butter glaze.
+• Vegan Cream Cheese Icing: Whip up half a batch of this vanilla cream cheese frosting in place of the cookie butter glaze.
+Or serve with a slather of pumpkin butter!

 💬 FAQs